aalm/bbs-fw_wiki/Configuration-Tool.md

 `Default: true`

-**Push Walk**
+**Walk Mode**
-Uncheck if you want to disable the push walk function.
-Using push walk without a speed sensor will not be ideal.
+Uncheck if you want to disable the walk mode function.
+Using walk mode without a speed sensor will not be ideal.

 `Default: true`